.Damage that is done by French Link

-With Cobs, it is usually the tongue which is affected by the pressure of the LARGE semicircles, but TB's and other narrow muzzled breeds have finer mouths with the lower jaw bones placed closer together.
-The French link semicircles are usually very large and can hit the side of the top bars and cause injuries and sores in the mouth.
-This causes the horse to evade by opening his mouth to take the 'Arms' away from the sore places - so the rider adds a flash or grackle to keep his mouth shut and make him accept the bit.
+This causes the horse to evade by opening his mouth to take the 'Arms' away from the tongue pressure - so the rider adds a flash or grackle to keep his mouth shut and make him 'accept' the bit!

 Imagine if that was in your mouth - no wonder the poor horse won't relax his jaw and stretch down for the bit!

-The HP Relief Lozenge is anatomically designed for both comfort and communication and it helps to develop a true contact and higher level of responsiveness.
+The ECLIPSE is anatomically designed for both comfort and communication and it helps to develop a true contact and higher level of responsiveness.

 They are curved to gently wrap the tongue and lay underneath the upper palate, giving very even and gentle pressure distribution.

-The HP Relief Oblique Angled Lozenge Bits are ideal horses with thick tongues and low palates - like many of the Cobs and heavy horses today, who simply don't have room in their mouths for any bit wider than 12mm.
+The ECLIPSE Bits are ideal horses with thick tongues and low palates - like many of the Cobs and heavy horses today, who simply don't have room in their mouths for any bit wider than 12mm.
 Unfortunately, nearly all bits start at 14mm. diameter, including the most expensive brands and are too thick for them.

 You don't have to spend a fortune to buy a bit that 'works'.

-HP Relief mouthpieces are Dressage Legal.
-You will not believe the difference that these bits make to your horse's response to the rein aids - even if you currently ride in a Myler or a lozenge.
+ECLIPSE mouthpieces are Dressage Legal.
+You will not believe the difference that these bits make to your horse's response to the rein aids - even if you currently ride a lozenge, as most of them have the 'Knuckles' in the HORIZONTAL plane, digging into the tongue and palate with rein tension, as they 'Twist' around.